Benjamin Schoenkin is a content producer/video journalist for 10/11 News & NBC Nebraska.

 Prior to beginning his role as content producer/video journalist, Benjamin Schoenkin interned at 10/11 in the spring of 2016.

 In his free time, Benjamin enjoys watching his favorite NFL team, the Green Bay Packers.
-While he has lived in New York City and Chicago prior to living in Lincoln, he says Nebraska is his true home.
-Benjamin especially enjoys visiting the local communities around Nebraska and learning more about the state.
+He grew up on the Upper East Side of New York City and has lived in Evanston, Illinois.
+Benjamin enjoys visiting the local communities around Nebraska and learning more about the state.